 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
 Moreover, neither we, nor any other person, assume responsibility for the accuracy and completeness of the forward-looking statements.
-We are under no obligation to update any of the forward-looking statements after the filing of this Annual Report to conform such statements to actual results or to changes in our expectations.
+We are under no obligation to update any of the forward-looking statements after the filing of this Registration Statement to conform such statements to actual results or to changes in our expectations.

-The following discussion and analysis of financial condition and results of operations relates to the operations and financial condition reported in the financial statements of eWellness Healthcare Corporation for the years ended December 31, 2014 and 2013 and should be read in conjunction with such financial statements and related notes included in this report.
+The following discussion and analysis of financial condition and results of operations relates to the operations and financial condition reported in the financial statements of eWellness Healthcare Corporation for the quarter ending March 31, 2015 and the years ended December 31, 2014 and 2013 and should be read in conjunction with such financial statements and related notes included in this report.